shanky1409/calculator-behaviour/addition.md

 ## Scenario: Addition of two positive number

-  Given the calculator is turned on
+  Given that I turn on the calculator

   When I type in "positive number"
   And I press "plus"